bartlettjamoni336/IT-Ticket-Onboarding/README.md

 </p>
 <p>
 First I come to the IT Ticketing page to see the ticket request that has been put in.
-This is an onboarding request on the behalf of a new employee named Juan Smith, who starts in a month from the ticket date, and will work in the sales department.
+This is an onboarding request from the sales manager John Doe on the behalf of a new employee named Juan Smith, who starts in a month from the ticket date, and will work in the sales department.
 </p>
 <br />